modernice/goes/event/README.md

 ## Stream Helpers

-- `event.Walk` : Walks a channel of events and calls a function for each event.
+- `streams.Walk` : Walks a channel of events and calls a function for each event.
 	Accepts optional error channels that cause the walk to stop on error.
-- `event.Drain` : Drains a channel of events and returns a slice of all events.
+- `streams.Drain` : Drains a channel of events and returns a slice of all events.
 	Accepts optional error channels that cause the drain to stop on error.
-- `event.ForEach` : Walks a channel of events and optional channels of errors and calls a function on each event and each error until all channels are closed.
+- `streams.ForEach` : Walks a channel of events and optional channels of errors and calls a function on each event and each error until all channels are closed.